The Story of Gopro

-After having raised funds by selling beads out of his car and receiving a generous investment from his parents, the young inventor proceeded to launching the first GoPro camera, which used 35 mm film, in 2004.
+After having raised funds by selling beads out of his car and receiving a generous investment from his parents, the young inventor proceeded to launch the first GoPro camera, which used 35 mm film, in 2004.

 From Broke to a Billionaire

 GoPro was ready to launch its first camera: A 35mm reusable device made in China for about $3 each.
-The company made a tidy profit on these, selling them for $30 a piece.
+The company made a tidy profit on these, selling them for $30 apiece.
 By building relationships with surf shops and appearing on QVC, GoPro closed $350,000 in sales.

 Woodman made the jump to digital in 2006 and released the Digital Hero, GoPro’s first all-digital, video-ready product.
-It was capable of shooting VGA audio in ten-second increments, but had no audio capability to go with it
+It was capable of shooting VGA audio in ten-second increments but had no audio capability to go with it

 Once HD technology became readily available and consumer demand for better quality images increased, GoPro moved on to launch a series of HD HEROs, boasting options such as wireless access to the internet, image sensors and increased internal memory.